 Break your cannabis into pea-sized pieces using a grinder on its coarsest setting, or by hand.
 Do not grind to a fine powder — this increases surface area too much, leading to uneven heating and chlorophyll extraction that makes your infusion taste bitter.
 Weigh your flower before grinding so you can calculate dosage later using our edible dosage calculator.

 The mason jar method is our top recommendation for home decarboxylation.
 It significantly reduces odor, provides more even heat distribution than an open tray, and preserves terpenes by containing the vapors inside the sealed jar.
-This is the method our original "3 Ways to Decarboxylate Cannabis with a Mason Jar" guide was built around — and it remains the best balance of simplicity, smell control, and results.
+It's also the safest answer to the most common question we get: can you decarb cannabis in a mason jar?
+Yes — and here's the specific setup that works.

 - 01